 If you were injured in a car accident, you should contact a personal injury attorney immediately who can advise you of your legal rights - especially before signing any medical records authorization, release, settlement agreement or other documents requested by the insurance company.
 An experienced car accident attorney can help you recover the maximum compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has thirty years of experience in obtaining compensation for victims of car accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact the Popick Law Firm today for a consultation.